Next Start

 According to the American Welding Society (AWS), a joint can be defined as, “The manner in which materials fit together.”
 The applications of welding are endless, and different jobs require different types of welds and joints.

-There are five major welding joint types, which are each made to stand up to the needs and forces of different applications.
-Keep reading to learn about each of the different weld types and how they can apply to a career in the field:
+Keep reading to learn about each of the different weld types and how they can apply to a career in the field.

-Understanding Different Welding Joint Types
+Why Understanding the Applications of Different Weld Joint Types Is Important

 The term “weld joint design” refers to the way pieces of metal are put together or aligned with each other.
 Each joint’s design affects the quality and cost of the completed weld.
 Selecting the most appropriate joint design for a welding job requires special attention and skill.